QubitPi/leadership-blogs/src/content/posts/project-management/index.md

    specific to the function of the department the project falls into.
 For example, the TI Department could implement new software for the Finance Department.
 The role of the TI Department is separate from the Finance Department, but the coordination between the two functional departments would be evident.
-Communication between departments flows through functional managers down to the project team.
-Figure 2-4 depicts the relationship between business departments and the flow of communication between projects and departments.
-Project managers in functional organizations have the following attributes:
+Communication between departments flows through __functional managers__ down to the project team.
+The figure below depicts the relationship between business departments and the flow of communication between projects and departments. __Project managers__ of each belonging Project team in functional organizations have the following attributes:

    - Little power
    - Little autonomy